TODAY IN HISTORY: The discovery of Ötzi the Iceman (Sept. 19, 1991)

-Current estimates are that “Otzi" was approximately 45 years of age at his death more than 5,000 years ago and stood approximately 5 foot 5 inches tall.
+Current estimates are that “Otzi”- The Iceman was approximately 45 years of age at his death more than 5,000 years ago and stood approximately 5 foot 5 inches tall.
 His body had approximately 60 tatoos.
 His clothing was well made of woven grass and shoes of leather.
 He had with him a copper axe, a flint knife a bow and arrow.
-The cause of death is uncertain, but an x-ray revealed an arrowhead in one of his shoulders.
+The cause of death of The Iceman is uncertain, but an x-ray revealed an arrowhead in one of his shoulders.
+He had been shot through the back with an arrow but the glacier’s ice preserved his corpse.
 It also appeared he had been struck on the head.
+Also captured in the ice around his shriveled body was a collection of neolithic plants and fungi.
 The body is now on display at the South Tyrol Museum of Archaeology in Bolzano, Italy.